TCodes08/Financial-Sentiment-Analysis/README.md

 - **QLoRA**: 4-bit quantization with bfloat16
 - **Training**: 5 epochs, learning rate=2e-5

+### Datasets

+- For Phase 1, this GitHub repo provides `initial_balanced_tweets.csv` for train/val, and `test_set.csv`
+- For Phase 2, datasets can be accessed [here](https://huggingface.co/datasets/Financial-Sentiment-Analysis/datasets/tree/main/phase2)
+- Download and place each dataset into `dataset` folder in this GitHub repository
+- Or generate using `FinBERT_Generate_Pseudolabels.ipynb` and `Create_Semisupervised_Datasets.ipynb` under `notebooks/semisupervised_src` in this GitHub repository

 ## Coming Soon

-- Semi-supervised learning experiments (230k+ tweets)
+- Semi-supervised learning experiments (240k+ tweets)
 - Web application for real-time sentiment analysis
 - Integration with live market data